gyrogovernance/science/docs/CommonGovernanceModel.md

 ### 6.1.1 Operational Metrics Framework

-The theorems UNA, ONA, and BU provide rigorous quantitative metrics through weighted orthogonal decomposition on a tetrahedral information topology.
+The lemmas UNA, ONA, BU, and Memory provide rigorous quantitative metrics through weighted orthogonal decomposition on a tetrahedral information topology.
 These metrics operationalize CGM's tensegrity dynamics in information space, using the same gyrogroup constraints that determine physical balance thresholds.
 The methodology decomposes observational data into gradient components (shared structure) and cycle components (differentiation), targeting a 2.07% aperture ratio for balanced alignment.
 Complete implementation details, including participant protocols and tensegrity dynamics, appear in [Alignment Analysis] and [Measurement Analysis].

-The four metrics, each derived from a specific theorem or axiom, quantify how CGM geometric necessities manifest as behavioral properties:
+The four metrics, each derived from a specific lemma or the foundational assumption, quantify how CGM geometric necessities manifest as behavioral properties:

 ### 6.1.2 Governance Traceability (from CS)

-**Source:** Axioms CS1 and CS2 establish horizon asymmetry: [R]S ↔ S and ¬([L]S ↔ S).
+**Source:** Assumption CS (CS1 and CS2) establishes horizon asymmetry: [R]S ↔ S and ¬([L]S ↔ S).

 **Mathematical definition:** In the Hilbert space representation, T = (U_R + U_R†)/2, the real part of the right unitary operator.